Primis1/Obsidian-Vault/back-end/Docker/Docker General.md

 ### To know:

 #### Concepts:
+1. Docker can access the resources of the host
-1. Similar to #virtualized  machines, docker isolates software in it's own, settled, environment to enable multiple deployment of service, on a single server's unit
+2. Similar to #virtualized  machines, docker isolates software in it's own, settled, environment to enable multiple deployment of service, on a single server's unit
 	- Containers can share or be based on other containers or images
 	- They are not isolated that good
 ```go